Eliav2/how-react-hooks-work/How React hooks works.md

   the rest of the article.
 - [React Hooks](#React-Hooks) - explains what type of hooks exists, what the difference between them and how they behave.
-- [Examples](#Examples) - Examples that demonstrate everything that explained in this article with increasing difficulty rate.
+- [Examples](#Examples) - examples that demonstrate everything that explained in this article with increasing difficulty rate.

 Which of you that will finish reading the article to the end, and will really understand the latest example, will no